 A HLP Level 1 Evidence Portfolio Workbook which pharmacy teams can use to guide them through the HLP quality criteria and assist them with recording their evidence to show they have reached HLP Level 1 is available below:

 A flow chart detailing the process to follow to achieve HLP Level 1 can also be found below:

-Holding health promotion events/campaigns and documenting details of these are a way for pharmacy teams to demonstrate that they meet several of the quality criteria that pharmacy teams need to meet to achieve and maintain HLP Level 1.
+6. Holding health promotion events/campaigns and documenting details of these are a way for pharmacy teams to demonstrate that they meet several of the quality criteria that pharmacy teams need to meet to achieve and maintain HLP level 1.

 The RSPH online register has been commissioned by PHE and is only open to those pharmacies that have undertaken the profession led self-assessment process and have not been previously accredited as an HLP.
 This online register is a pilot and is open to a limited number of pharmacies for a limited period of time. ( further updates will be provided by the LPC on developments)

-10. MECC training briefing and elearning registration instructions for LLR LPC are explained in the following briefing document:
+10. MECC training briefing and eLearning registration instructions for LLR LPC are explained in the following briefing document:

 11. Record Keeping for Health Promotions and Brief Interventions